CARV-ICS-FORTH/tebis/README.md

 ## Build Configuration

 Compilation is done using the clang compiler, provided by the clang package in most Linux distributions.
-To configure Kreon's build systems and build it run the commands:
+To configure the build system of Tebis and build it run the commands:

 	mkdir build